angrycub/nomad_helper_scripts/README.md

  * [cluster_push](cluster_push) - Useful for flinging files across the whole cluster from my local machine.
  * [consul_push](consul_push) - Enables me to push in Consul versions into the /opt/consul/bin folders on all of the lab machines.

+ * [fetch](fetch) - Helper to download any version of the Hashicorp software on releases.hashicorp.com.
+Usage information in the file.